yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `wrap` {#preview.wrap}

-Wrap long lines in the preview for `code` preview.
+Wrap long lines in the preview for code preview.

 - `"yes"`: Enable wrapping in preview.
 - `"no"`: Disable wrapping in preview.

-Default is set to `"no"`.

 ## [opener] {#opener}